amplifying-fsharp/amplifying-fsharp.github.io/src/content/testimonials/RonaldSchlenker.md

 The outcome of approaching a problem is usually so much more than just a solution.
 When learning F#, you inevitably end up with didactic masters such as Scott Wlaschin, which probably almost every F# developer knows.
 His legendary "F# For Fun and Profit", talks like "Four Languages From Forty Years Ago" or the book "Domain Modeling Made Functional" turbo-boosted my thinkung and dev-skills.
 There's a lot of money to make by selling trainings, scrum-here, agile-there, architecture-whatever.
 Buy it all - gladly also from me.
 And: Dig into Scott Wlaschin's stuff.
 It's a treasure chest filled with knowledge and joy-for-programming.

-It's not twitter that counts
+It's Not Twitter That Counts
 ---

 Taking every possible turn on my journey, I discovered people like Krzysztof Cieślak, who virtually single-handedly created the F# extension "Ionide" for VSCode from scratch.
 There's Tomas Petricek, a master mind who's doing tons of crazy-cool stuff, from academic papers to talks like "Write your own Excel in 100 lines of F#" or his hand-crafted F#-written Commodore C64 emulator.
 To me, this is just lovely, sympathic, and personal: There's someone trying to honestly share his knowledge and ideas, by adressing the good memories of your jounger self.
 Isn't that a masterpiece in communication?
 Who doesn't want to learn from such people?